 The domain specified in the cookie relates to the cookie's owner (the "party"), who has set the cookie. iod.com cookies will have the iod.com domain specified in a cookie.
 These are first-party cookies.

 iod.com sets a number of cookies.
-These are used to analyse our members' browsing of iod.com for future improvements and to provide certain useful functions such as storing your login details.
+These are used to analyse visitors' browsing of iod.com for future improvements and to provide certain useful functions such as storing your login details, if you are an IoD member.
 The data is not used to identify individual members.
-See our third party cookies policy for further information.

 Microsites are collections of webpages created as a discrete entity within a larger website.
-Microsite pages are usually related by content on a similar topic, such as the IoD's sustainable business microsite.
+Microsite pages are usually related by content on a similar topic.
 They often have a different domain name from the parent website and content for microsites may be provided by specialist organisations.

 iod.com hosts several microsites on our servers and links to many others hosted by our corporate partners.
 The IoD does not control dissemination of third party cookies.